-In theory, the mechanism of capturing GHG would involve capturing CO_2 flue gas from various power stations which is subsequently utilized for promoting growth and biofuel production in microalgae (132).
+In theory, the mechanism of capturing GHG would involve capturing CO2 flue gas from various power stations which is subsequently utilized for promoting growth and biofuel production in microalgae (132).
 It was known that capturing the fuel gas does not credits the production of permissible carbon; the fact behind this is the fuel originates from algae is burnt and went back to the atmosphere, it was arise by the replacement of fossil fuels.
 Supplementary carbon credits may be available if the spent microalgal biomass is used for the production of electricity.
 Therefore, the biomass of algae would replace the coal, gas or other materials used for production of energy (133).
 Comprehensive life cycle calculation of energy process should be done for making biofuel.
 This calculation will help quantify the emission of the GHG at each stage of the process which enables the researchers to find out whether the fuel emits less CO2 or not compared to fossil fuels (131, 132).
 For comparing the systems on quantitative basis different microalgae having the same functions should be selected as a unit and all the flows of energy within the system is standardized (134).
-To evaluate the balancing of CO_2 in a system, it is important to find and collect the details about the total reproduction systems in the entire life cycle of microalgae. microalgae cultivation (132).
+To evaluate the balancing of $CO_2$ in a system, it is important to find and collect the details about the total remethods used to assess the input and output records of lease of CO2 from fossil energy out of the CO2 uptake from production systems in the entire life cycle of microalgae. microalgae cultivation (132).
 LCA basically covers biomass product production, usage and disposal of waste materials formation.
 However, the treatment of wastewater is not (130).
 With the help of this assessment the problem shifting covered in detail.
 Although, a detailed cost-effective analydetected i.e. utilization of lower energy utilization and high (132, 135).
 Moreover, combining wastewater treatment and algal biomass production could be a cost-effective technolportunities and environmental performance based on the ogy as well as clean to green energy process at a large scale level, thus reducing pollution.